project-asap/asap_operators/README.md

    - cd src
    - make test

+### Descriptions and examples of individual Unit Tests

 Below is descriptions for 7 key unit tests and how to run them:

 1. Unit test for  "tfidf -> Compiler -> execution"